ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 ARSPD_USE
 =========

 :ref:`ARSPD_USE<ARSPD_USE>` enables airspeed use for automatic throttle modes instead of :ref:`TRIM_THROTTLE<TRIM_THROTTLE>` .
-The flight controller continues to display and log airspeed if set to 0, but only airspeed sensor readings for control if set to 1.
+The autopilot continues to display and log airspeed if set to 0, but only airspeed sensor readings for control if set to 1.
 It will only use airspeed sensor readings when throttle is idle, if set to 2 (useful for gliders with airspeed sensors behind propellers).

 Airspeed Sensor Type
 ====================

 Airspeed sensors can be either analog or digital.
-The analog sensors connect to an A/D converter input pin on the flight controller, while digital sensors connect to the flight controller's external I2C bus using the SDA and SCL external digital I/O pins.
+The analog sensors connect to an A/D converter input pin on the autopilot, while digital sensors connect to the autopilot's external I2C bus using the SDA and SCL external digital I/O pins.
 The type is set by the :ref:`ARSPD_TYPE<ARSPD_TYPE>` parameter.
 Analog sensors are type 2, and supported digital sensors by other numbers.
 If there is no sensor, be sure to set the :ref:`ARSPD_TYPE<ARSPD_TYPE>` to 0.
 ArduPilot calculates an sensor-less airspeed estimate that is used if no sensor is present or fails. :ref:`ARSPD_TYPE<ARSPD_TYPE>` must be set to zero in order to display this value if no sensor is present.

 .. warning:: Many airspeed sensors are sensitive to light.
 Unless you are certain that the particular sensor used is not light sensitive, in order to avoid measurement errors, the sensor should be shielded from light.